-The short version is this: you’re about to make a very, very good decision.
+The short version is this: youโre about to make a very, very good decision.
 Just be aware of a few trade-offs, and make sure you know what you want in a pair of headphones before you buy.
+If you want to see what else I recommend for a complete setup, you can check out my full home studio recording equipment list for more gear ideas.

 Audio Technica ATH M50X Headphones: Overview